Victor Frias Pablaza: Biography

 Frias was known as a chess trainer.
 He coached Mexico National Chess Team from 1996 to 1997 and the USA Junior Chess Team from 1988 to 2003.
 Among his students are American grandmasters Patrick Wolff, Ilya Gurevich, as well as two-time US chess champion, grandmaster Jennifer Shahade.
-In 2004 Victor Frias Pablaza became one of the 35 best chess players in the United States.
+In 2004 Victor Frias Apablaza became one of the 35 best chess players in the United States.
+At his peak, he had a fide rating over 2500.

 Frias died on January 15, 2005, after a short illness.